When it comes to ecommerce, there’s one thing you definitely count on: change is always just around the corner!

 An online store’s checkout can have a significant impact on whether their visitors decide to finalize a purchase or not.
 An easy, seamless experience is what ecommerce customers want, while a complicated experience consisting of several pages to complete the purchase can be frustrating and cause users to quickly exit the site and head to a competitor’s to buy the product.

 With this in mind, many e-merchants are adopting a one-click (or single-click) checkout on their ecommerce sites.
-As the name suggests, a one-click checkout makes it possible for shoppers to fill in the necessary checkout information and buy a product without needing to create an account or complete extensive forms.
+As the name suggests, a one-click checkout makes it possible for shoppers to fill in the necessary checkout information and buy an item without needing to create an account or complete extensive forms.
 While the entire checkout process will still likely take more than just a single click from start to finish, the idea is to make it as simple as possible!

 3. Sustainable ecommerce

 Ecommerce offers a lot in terms of convenience.
-People shopping on the internet can make a purchase at any hour of the day from the comfort of their home.
+People buying things on the internet can make a purchase at any hour of the day from the comfort of their home.
 Furthermore, they have many options from which to choose when it comes to where they buy items—they can even place orders from stores that are halfway across the world from them!

 Today’s online shoppers are becoming increasingly concerned about sustainability.
 They want the brands they purchase from to be aligned with their values and beliefs involving the protection of Mother Earth and to follow eco-friendly business practices.
 So what can e-merchants do to step up to the plate and reduce ecommerce’s negative impact on the environment?